-This handbook focuses on the latter categories of this strategy, Support and Enable.
-Circumstances involving the exercise of homeland defense (HD) authority and capabilities; i.e. "dissuade, deter, and defeat", are beyond the scope of this handbook.
+This handbook focuses on the latter two categories, Support and Enable.
+Circumstances involving the exercise of homeland defense (HD) authority and capabilities, i.e. "dissuade, deter, and defeat," are beyond the scope of this handbook.
 Nevertheless, actions taken within the HD function may directly impact DoD's civil support (CS) mission once an event has occurred.
 Likewise, for ongoing events or continuing attacks, CS actions may contribute immediately to HD capabilities.